 - Initial appointments with the University are for one year; however, for Postdoctoral Scholar-Fellows and Postdoctoral Scholar-Paid Directs, the duration is the length of their fellowship award funding.

 - Reappointments of postdocs from any title into the Postdoctoral Scholar-Employee title must be for 2 years.
 However, reappointment may be for less than 2 years under certain circumstances: programmatic work, funding, eligibility, work authorization, and change in PI.

 - It is within the University’s sole discretion to appoint, reappoint or not reappoint a postdoc.

-- Total duration of an individual’s postdoctoral service may not exceed five years, including postdoctoral service at other institutions.
+- The total duration of an individual’s postdoctoral service may not exceed five years, including postdoctoral service at other institutions.
 Under unusual circumstances the University may grant an exception to this limit, not to exceed a sixth year.

 Postdoc Collective Bargaining Contract

 Postdocs, regardless of their funding source, are covered by a collective bargaining agreement.
 See Current Contract (effective October 17, 2016 through September 30, 2021).

 The University has a minimum compensation policy.
 Postdocs whose fellowships pay less than the University minimum, depending on the number of years experience as a postdoc, may have their salary supplemented by other sources depending on the availability of funding.
 Benefits are included in the appointment.

 Visit our postdoc compensation page for more information.